King Arthur's Gold: Development

-The real release of the game was on 5 November 2013.
+while the real release of the game was on 5 November.
 KAG is still under active development as of early 2019, the main focus is on bugfixing, adding minor content (now mainly done by volunteers), and supporting the community to develop content itself (make mods for the game).

 Reception

-The game has very positive (83%) reviews on Steam and received an aggregated score of 81% at Metacritic.
-As of November 2016 the game has sold over 200 000 copies.
-Critics praised its fast-paced battles and light-hearted approach to medieval combat, while criticizing bugs and poor single player.
+The game has positive (84%) reviews on Steam (84%) and received an aggregated score of 81% at Metacritic.
+As of April 2023 the game has sold over 470,000 copies on Steam.
+Early critics praised its fast-paced battles and light-hearted approach to medieval combat, while criticizing bugs and poor single player, but countless updates and bug fixes were added since then.